EFS offers several of its

 scholars in the EFS 688 and 688V programs.

+Some of these classes may also include advanced undergraduates.
 Note that they start during the third week of the regular summer quarter.

 EFS 689B.
 Building Communication Skills through Improvisation